Table of Contents

 Passive immunization involves the administration of immunoglobulins to rapidly build up a sufficiently high humoral immunity.
 Unlike in the case of active immunization, no immunological reaction and no permanent immunity are generated on the part of the vaccine.
-Rather, the passive immunization will serve as a prophylaxis against an infection after pathogen exposure (postexposure prophylaxis / PEP), whereby, if possible, a simultaneous vaccination with simultaneous active immunization (for example tetanus prophylaxis in unvaccinated injured persons) should be carried out.
+Rather, the passive immunization will serve as prophylaxis against infection after pathogen exposure (post-exposure prophylaxis (PEP)), whereby, if possible, a simultaneous vaccination with simultaneous active immunization (for example tetanus prophylaxis in unvaccinated injured persons) should be carried out.

 Used antibodies are from human (homologous antibodies) or animal (heterologous antibodies) donors: